Android & iOS app developer guide

 7. ASO App Store Optimization

 Once your project nears completion you will need to think how it will enter the market.
 You won’t get very far on going in blind and hoping for the best.
 The keyword here is OPTIMIZATION.
-Advanced Store Optimization to be exact.
+App Store Optimization to be exact.

 Help your app to rank higher